zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 <%= render template: "layouts/application" %>
 ```

-In the settings layout, we're providing HTML for the sidebar and telling Rails
+In the settings layout, we're providing HTML for the sidebar and telling Zoisite
 to render the application layout as the parent.

 We need to modify the application layout to render the content from the nested